LandSciTech/rResources/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Welcome to the R-Resources page!
+Welcome to the rResources page!
 This is a place to share resources and best practices related to R and reproducible research.
 The following are pages that have been assembled by Sarah Endicott to record my best practices and recommendations for reproducible research in R. I welcome